CBSE Class 12 Syllabus Political Science (2025-26) | Latest Edition

+We have provided below the official CBSE Class 12 Political Science curriculum issued for the current 2025-26 academic year.
 It is important for students to study as per the latest Class 12 Political Science curriculum and marks breakup as per important topics.
 This will help to prepare properly for the upcoming examination.
-You can click on the following links to download the latest and past year syllabus provided by us below.

 CBSE Class 12 Political Science 2023-24 Course Structure